 An “early childhood system” is comprised of all of the programs, services and supports that young children and their families need to enhance optimal health and development.
 The system includes both direct services, as well as governance and support structures that enable programs and services to be delivered effectively.

 A “comprehensive early childhood system” is a well-organized network of programs, services, and resources designed to support children prenatally through their early years.
 This system is designed to provide a holistic approach to child development and early education, addressing the various needs and stages of a child's growth.
-It includes the following program elements, which are often referred to as “early childhood sectors”:
+To learn more about the Early Childhood System and its program elements, often referred to as “early childhood sectors,” click here.

 Why Early Childhood Matters